cosinusoidally/mquickjs/README.md

 ### Bytecode

 It is a stack based bytecode (similar to QuickJS).
-However, the bytecode references atoms thru an indirect table so that it is read-only.
+However, the bytecode references atoms thru an indirect table.

 Line and column number information is compressed with variable length Golomb codes.